shhivaakoppula/SHIVA_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

   ### Output:

 # Face_Recognition
+**Face recognition is a biometric technology that identifies or verifies individuals by analyzing facial features in images or video.
+It involves detecting a face, extracting unique features, and comparing them to a database for authentication or identification.
+Commonly used in security, smartphones, and social media, face recognition has applications in access control and personalized experiences.** <br />

   ## Libraries or Frame Works Used - opencv, labelimg <br />
   ## opencv-python == 4.10.0.84 <br />
   ## face_recognition == 1.3.0 <br />